 For more information about applying for and maintaining patents and transactions involving patents, see: Patent transactions and management—overview.

 For more information about disputes involving patents, see: Patent disputes—overview.

 A patent is a form of property which protects certain types of technical innovations.
 Patents do not cover information or what things look like, which might instead be protected by trade marks, copyright or design rights.

 A patent is a document which sets out the invention and is registered at an intellectual property office or patent office in a particular country.
 A patent document has two main parts:

 the specification—this is a written description of how the invention works, usually accompanied by some diagrams to explain it in more detail

 the claims—these are numbered paragraphs which state what the owner of the patent 'claims' is the invention over which it wants protection

-If a company has spent time and money developing new technology, it may decide to try and keep this technology secret (if it cannot be reverse engineered) or it may wish to register it as a patent.
-The reward for disclosing an invention in a patent document is a finite period of exclusivity
+If a company has spent time and money developing new technology, it may decide to try and keep this technology secret (as a trade secret) or it may wish to register it as a patent.
+The reward for disclosing an invention in a patent document is a finite period of exclusivity in the

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.